7 Cant-Miss Scottsdale Museums

 Explore the Native American cultures of the Southwest at the world-renowned Heard Museum, where you can walk through a replica of a traditional Navajo hogan and explore a variety of exhibits and hands-on activities.
 The museum also hosts wildly popular annual events like the World Championship Hoop Dance Competition in February and the Heard Museum Guild Indian Fair & Market in March.

 See, hear and play instruments from around the world at the Musical Instrument Museum.
-More than 5,000 instruments and cultural artifacts are on display, including instruments played by icons like Eric Clapton, John Lennon and Carlos Santana.
+More than 5,000 instruments and cultural artifacts are on display, including instruments played by icons like Roy Orbison, John Lennon and Carlos Santana.
 Don’t miss the Experience Gallery where you can unleash your inner musician on guitars, drums, gongs and other instruments.

 SMoCA celebrates modern art, architecture and design through thought-provoking, changing exhibitions.
 The museum, an ingenious renovation of an old movie theater by architect Will Bruder, also offers an events calendar chockful of mixers, film screenings, stand-up comedy and storytelling.

-You’ll feel like you’re on an archaeological dig at Pueblo Grande.
+You’ll feel like you’re on an archaeological dig at Pueblo Grande Museum & Archaeological Park (located near Papago Park).
 Ruins of a Hohokam village and replicas of traditional houses are easily accessible along the museum’s 2/3-mile interpretive trail, while exhibits and hands-on activities provide insight into the Hohokam culture and lifestyle.